 Should analyses by an analytical laboratory yield positive results, drilling targets are defined, drilled and subsurface samples collected for further analysis.
 This determines the depth of the potential mineralization.
 If necessary, new access tracks to the drill sites will be created and drill pads at which to set up the rig will be cleared.
-Two widely used drilling options may be adopted - the Reverse Circulation (RC) drilling method and/or the Diamond (Core) drilling method.
+Two widely used drilling methods may be adopted: Reverse Circulation (RC) and/or Diamond (Core).
 The RC drilling method uses a pneumatic hammer, which drives a rotating tungsten-steel bit.
 RC Drilling produces an uncontaminated large volume sample, which comprises rock chips.
-It is relatively quicker and cheaper when compared to other techniques like Diamond Drilling.
-However, diamond drilling may also be considered for this exploration programme, for better geological control and to perform processing trials.
+It is relatively quicker and cheaper than other techniques, such as Diamond Drilling.
+However, diamond drilling may also be considered for this exploration programme to improve geological control and conduct processing trials.

-A typical RC drilling team is made up of 4-5 people (rig operator and assistants), a drilling rig carrying a compressor, a support truck with the drill pipes, 2-3 4x4 vehicles, and a water bowser.
+A typical RC drilling team consists of 4-5 people (rig operator and assistants), a drilling rig with a compressor, a support truck with the drill pipes, 2-3 4x4 vehicles, and a water bowser.
 All geological samples and drill cores will be stored temporarily at the driller's field camp.
 This camp may also be used as a place to park and maintain field vehicles and includes storage facilities for fuel and lubricants.